Pamela A. McQuillin, M.D.

 If you are going to be more than 10 minutes late, please call to let us know.

-If you cannot keep a scheduled appointment, let us know 24 hours in advance.
+If you cannot keep a scheduled appointment, let us know at least 24 hours in advance.

 If you are a New patient and cannot keep your appointment, please let us know 48 hours in advance.
-We allot additional time for your first visit to our office and would appreciate knowing well in advance if you cannot make it.
+We schedule additional time for your first visit to our office and would appreciate knowing well in advance if you cannot make it so another patient may be moved into you appointment slot.

 I look forward to meeting you and becoming your physician.